| Since the insect is cold blooded, in other words it depends

 at optimum levels when the conditions are suitable.
 During winter the

+insects are not active in great numbers.
 The insect, like other creatures, burns food with oxygen to create energy

 necessary to sustain life.
 This process is known as metabolism.